arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/gfx-guide/gfx-guide.md

 There are several methods available.
 In this section, we will list out a number of useful ones.
 To see the full list, check out Adafruit's documentation of this library in [this page](https://learn.adafruit.com/adafruit-gfx-graphics-library).

-### Essentials
+### Coordinates

-The most basic commands that you will need to know is how to change the coordinates, background color and updating screen:
-- `fillScreen(color)` - sets the background color for the display.
+The coordinates in the GFX library is easy to work with.
+Most methods have the coordinates as parameters (x,y).
+To set the cursor (position) on the display, you can utilize the following method:

 - `setCursor(x, y)` - set the cursor on the display.
-- `print(content)` - prints the content on the display.

 ### Color